Lake Nipigon: First Nations

-The aboriginal population (primarily Ojibwe) include the Animbiigoo Zaagi'igan Anishinaabek (Lake Nipigon Ojibway) First Nation, the Biinjitiwaabik Zaaging (Rocky Bay whose name changed in 1961 from McIntyre Bay Indian Band) Anishinaabek First Nation, the Bingwi Neyaashi (Sand Point) Anishinaabek First Nation, the Red Rock (Lake Helen) First Nation and the Gull Bay First Nation.
+The First Nations population (primarily Ojibwe) include the band governments of Animbiigoo Zaagi'igan Anishinaabek (Lake Nipigon Ojibway) First Nation, the Biinjitiwaabik Zaaging Anishinaabek (formerly known as Rocky Bay First Nation), the Bingwi Neyaashi Anishinaabek (formerly known as Sand Point First Nation), the Red Rock Indian Band (also known as Lake Helen Reserve) and the Gull Bay First Nation.
 Formerly, the Whitesand First Nation was also located along the northwestern shores of Lake Nipigon until they were relocated in 1942.
 The membership of these six First Nations total about 5,000.
 Additionally along Lake Nipigon, there are three Indian reserves : McIntyre Bay IR 54 (Rocky Bay First Nation), Jackfish Island IR 57 and Red Rock (Parmachene) IR 53 (Red Rock First Nation).

-The first nations CBC TV series Spirit Bay was filmed on the lake at the Biinjitiwaabik Zaaging Anishinaabek First Nation Reserve in the mid-1980s.
+The first nations CBC TV series Spirit Bay was filmed on the lake at the Biinjitiwaabik Zaaging Anishinaabek Reserve in the mid-1980s.

 Transportation

-The main line of the Canadian National Railway runs to the north of the lake.
+The main line of the Canadian National Railway (CNR) runs to the north of the lake.
 Another branch of the CNR touches the southeastern section of the lake at Orient Bay and Macdiarmid before heading inland to Beardmore.
 Ontario Highway 11 also skirts the southeastern section of the lake.

-Water travel between Lake Nipigon and Lake Superior is impossible because of the existence of three dams that effectively hinders navigation.
+Water travel between Lake Nipigon and Lake Superior is impossible because of the existence of three dams that effectively hinders navigation, however portage trails are accessible.

+Protected areas

+Ontario Parks has designated the area as the Lake Nipigon Basin Signature Site, because of its remarkable range of natural and recreational values.
+The site includes many provincial parks, conservation reserves, and enhanced management areas around the lake and within its watershed.

+Protected areas on or at Lake Nipigon include: